Animenosekai/translate/translatepy/server/docs/sections/Work.md

 import requests
 r = requests.request("GET", "/translate",
         params = {
-            "text": "The text to translate",
+            "dest_lang": "The language to translate to",
-            "dest_lang": "The language to translate to"
+            "text": "The text to translate"
         })
 if r.status_code >= 400 or not r.json()["success"]:
     raise ValueError("An error occured while requesting for /translate, error: " + r.json()["error"])